-4.1.1 Approval of Plan by Department
+4.1.1 Approval of Plan by DPU

-The Town, through its agent, shall file this Plan with the Department.
-The Department is required to hold a public hearing on the Plan.
+The Town, through its agent, shall file this Plan with the DPU.
+The DPU is required to hold a public hearing on the Plan.

-4.1.2 Acceptance of ESAs by Town Manager
+4.1.2 Acceptance of ESAs by Town Administrator

-All contracts negotiated by the Town shall be expressly conditioned upon the award of the contract by the Town Manager.
-Competitive Suppliers and contracts must comply with all applicable laws and rules and regulations promulgated by the Department concerning Competitive Suppliers.
+All contracts negotiated by the Town shall be expressly conditioned upon the acceptance of the contract by the Town Administrator.
+Competitive Suppliers and contracts must comply with all applicable laws and rules and regulations promulgated by the DPU concerning competitive suppliers.

-4.1.3 Signing of ESA by Town Manager
+4.1.3 Signing of ESA by Town Administrator

-Upon award of the contract by the Town Manager, the terms and conditions in the contract will be utilized for service for eligible consumers within the municipal boundaries of the Town, except for those eligible consumers who have selected a Competitive Supplier prior to the contract activation date and do not wish to switch to service under the Town's contract, or those eligible consumers who affirmatively opt-out of the Program.
+With the signing of the contract by the Town Administrator, the terms and conditions in the contract will be utilized for service for eligible consumers within the municipal boundaries of the Town, except for those eligible consumers who have selected a Competitive Supplier prior to the contract activation date and do not wish to switch to service under the Town's contract, or those eligible consumers who affirmatively opt-out of the Program.
+In addition, all eligible consumers relocating to the area will be enrolled in the Town's Program one month after their delivery account is set up with the Local Distributor, unless they choose another Competitive Supplier, or opt-out following activation of service.